Major Groups > Polypores > Stemmed, Pale-Fleshed > Polyporus brumalis

 Polyporus brumalis

-[ Basidiomycetes > Polyporales > Polyporaceae > Polyporus . . . ]
+[ Basidiomycota > Polyporales > Polyporaceae > Polyporus . . . ]

 by Michael Kuo

 This small, dark brown polypore distinguishes itself from similar species by having a stem which does not become black, a smooth (rather than hairy) cap margin, and tiny circular pores.
-It fruits on the dead wood of hardwoods, and has a special affinity for birch.
+It fruits on the deadwood of hardwoods, and has a special affinity for birch.
 The tough fruiting bodies are persistent and can be found year-round, but it tends to come up fresh in fall and spring.
+Polyporus arcularius is very similar, but features a cap margin that is fringed with tiny hairs, and a paler cap surface.

 Description:

-Pore Surface: Whitish; not bruising; running slightly down the stem; 2-3 round pores per mm; tubes to 3 mm deep.
+Pore Surface: Running slightly down the stem; white; not bruising; with 2–3 round pores per mm; tubes to 3 mm deep.

-Stem: Central or somewhat off-center; 2.5-5 cm long; 2-5 mm wide; equal; dry; smooth or finely hairy; whitish to grayish or pale brownish; tough.
+Stem: Central or somewhat off-center; 2–4 cm long; 2–5 mm wide; equal; dry; bald or finely hairy; whitish to grayish or pale brownish; tough.

 Flesh: Whitish; thin; very tough.